Alon-Shaaltiel/Hurricanes_US/README.md

 I hope this change will force bad habits out and allow others to more easily join.
 If you are interested in contributing please contact me at: Shaaltiel.Alon@gmail.com :)

+## This project is on a short break
+In the mean time, I am improving my submission to Kaggle's Titanic competition [here](https://github.com/Alon-Shaaltiel/Titanic_ML).

 ## What we'll be working on
 1. ~~Separating data collection and analysis.~~
 2. ~~Moving to Jupyter notebooks.~~